cableguy99/docs/docs/masternode/masternode-setup-guide.md

 groups michael
 ```

-Assure that you get a response such as `sudo:x:27:michael` from first command and `michael : michael sudo` from the second command.
+Assure that you get a response such as `sudo:x:27:michael` from the first command and `michael : michael sudo` from the second command.

 When you eventually (not yet) log in as your new user, you can type `sudo` before commands to perform actions with superuser privileges.
 Remain logged in as the root user for now, as we have more initial setup to do.